chocolatey/boxstarter.org/input/weblauncher.md

 ![Boxstarter installer prompt](/assets/images/install.png)

 If not already installed, this will install the Chocolatey CLI and any of its prerequisites.
-If you did not include /nr/ in the Boxstarter URL, it will manage reboots and automatically log the machine back in so you do not have to attend to it throughout the installation.
+If you did not include /nr/ in the Boxstarter URL, it will manage reboots and automatically log the machine back in, so you do not have to attend to it throughout the installation.

 #### Other facts about the Boxstarter web installer: